What are the most important task management skills for managers and how to improve?

 10. Adapt to the change management

 No matter how well you plan projects, there’s always a chance of sudden changes put up by the client.
-This is where you need to be adept in change management, which makes you and your team respond to task changes on time and keep your project on track.
+This is where you need to be adept in at change management, which makes you and your team respond to task changes on time and keep your project on track.
 Change management necessitates creating and executing contingency plans while keeping your team members in the loop.

 11. Know where your time is going

-If you don’t keep track of where you and your team are investing your working time and missing deadlines, it is hard to know whether you are utilizing your time effectively..
+If you don’t keep track of where you and your team are investing your working time and missing deadlines, it is hard to know whether you are utilizing your time effectively.

 Using a good time-tracking tool improves your time management skills as you can record the time spent on completing different tasks.
 You can also set time estimates for tasks and compare them with the actual time logged to perform these tasks.
 If the time taken exceeds the estimated time, you can discover the reasons for the deviation.

 Time tracking also helps you to monitor the present performance, alongside comparing the past performance of your employees.
-Have they got better at performing certain tasks quicker than before, or do they need to improve on it?

 Conclusion